scrapy/scrapy/docs/topics/leaks.rst

 :mod:`trackref` is a module provided by Scrapy to debug the most common cases of memory leaks.
-It basically tracks the references to all live Request, Response, BaseItem, Spider and Selector objects.
+It basically tracks the references to all live Request, Response, Item, Spider and Selector objects.

 You can enter the telnet console and inspect how many objects (of the classes mentioned above) are currently alive using the ``prefs()`` function which is an